OAT7963/mae_pdf_processing/README.md

 ![alt text](/image/program_look.png)

-1. ***Select Folder with PDFs***: After placing all of your Bank Statements into a single folder.
-Click **Browse** and navigate onto the folder where you stored all your bank statements
+1. ***Select Folder with PDFs:*** Place all your bank statements in a single folder.
+Click "Browse" to locate and select this folder.
-2. ***Select Export Path***: This is where you want to save the excel file on your computer.
-You can specify where you want to save it on your local computer.
-Or you could also save it in the same folder with the PDFs.
+2. ***Select Export Path:*** Choose where you want to save the exported Excel file.
+You can save it either on your local computer or in the same folder as the PDFs.
-3. ***Enter Excel Filename (without extentsion)***:  There's no need to specify whetehr its ".xlsx" or ".csv", it will automatically save the file as CSV.
+3. ***Enter Excel Filename:*** Input the desired name for your Excel file without adding an extension like ".xlsx" or ".csv"; the file will automatically be saved as CSV.
-4.  ***Select Processing Mode***: The PDF structure of **Debit** and **Credit** statement are different, this is why there is a drop down option for you to select whether you wan to process Debit or Credit.
+4. ***Select Processing Mode:*** Since the structure of debit and credit statements varies, use the dropdown menu to specify whether you want to process a debit or credit statement.

 **REMINDER: DEBIT AND CREDIT BANK STATEMENTS MUST BE IN A DIFFERENT FOLDER**